brucechanglongxu/brucechanglongxu.github.io/_posts/2024-12-09-appleintelligence.md

 which represents an $$n \times n$$ matrix that includes all the attention weights between all tokens in the sequence (i.e. how much attention does each input token pay to another).
 Think of it like a heatmap of token relationships, each row $$i$$ tells us how much token $$i$$ should attend to every other token.
 Indeed, $$Q, K \in \mathbb{R}^{n \times d_k}$$ represents how much each token wants to "ask" and "offer" information respectively.
 Now since $$A_{ij} = q_i \cdot k_j$$, we see that the matrix multiplication gives us a set of entries where the $$(i, j)$$-th entry represents how well token $$i$$ attends to token $$j$$.

- Our MHSA architecture determines relationships between the tokens (Q, K, V), and the model then generates a probability distribution over the possible next words.
-The output seqeunce (response) is generated one token at at ime using our fixed/trained model weights.